NA3/gitlabtkgiharborintegrations/README.md

 > gitlab.acelab.local.crt
 >
 > c\.
 Target TKGI K8s cluster should be deployed with Pod Security
-> Policies set to "privileged" mode, per
+> Policies (PSP) set to "privileged" mode, per
 > [documentation](https://docs.pivotal.io/pks/1-4/pod-security-policy.html)

-NOTE: in our CI/CD example below we will be using an executor container image based on Google Project Kaniko which **does not require running in privileged mode**, please see GitLab [documentation](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html#requirements) for details.
-Therefore, the configuration steps in this section are not required for running that example.
+NOTE: in our CI/CD example below we will be using an executor container image based on Google Project Kaniko which **does not require running in privileged mode**, please see GitLab [documentation](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html#requirements) for details. **Therefore, the configuration steps in this section are not required for running this example.**

 -   Add a Helm repository containing the chart for Runner deployment: